ksrir/ksrir/README.md

-- 👋 Hi, I’m @ksriram kasuba
+- 👋 Hi, I’m sriram kasuba
 - 👀 I’m interested in data engineer, data analyst roles
 - 🌱 I’m currently learning cloud technolgies such as GCP, AZURE and also query language such as SQL and python programming
-- 💞️ I’m looking to collaborate on data engineer prpjects
+- 💞️ I’m looking to collaborate on data engineer projects
 - 📫 You can reach me out on my email ie. kasubasriram@gmail.com and mobile number: 682-336-7726

 <!---